Language

 What is the quadratic formula?

-The discriminant Δ = b²−4ac determines the nature of the roots: positive means 2 real roots, zero means 1 double root, negative means complex roots.
+The discriminant is Δ = b² − 4ac.
+It determines the nature of the roots: positive means two distinct real roots, zero means one double root, and negative means two complex (non-real) roots.

 x